doocs/leetcode/solution/2900-2999/2930.Number of Strings Which Can Be Rearranged to Contain Substring/README_EN.md

 The time complexity is $O(n)$, and the space complexity is $O(n)$.
 Here, $n$ is the length of the string.

-**Solution 2: Reverse Thinking + Inclusion-Exclusion Principle**

-We can consider reverse thinking, that is, calculate the number of strings that do not contain the substring "leet", and then subtract this number from the total.

-We divide it into the following cases:

--   Case $a$: represents the number of schemes where the string does not contain the character 'l', so we have $a = 25^n$.
--   Case $b$: similar to $a$, represents the number of schemes where the string does not contain the character 't', so we have $b = 25^n$.
--   Case $c$: represents the number of schemes where the string does not contain the character 'e' or only contains one character 'e', so we have $c = 25^n + n \times 25^{n - 1}$.
--   Case $ab$: represents the number of schemes where the string does not contain the characters 'l' and 't', so we have $ab = 24^n$.
--   Case $ac$: represents the number of schemes where the string does not contain the characters 'l' and 'e' or only contains one character 'e', so we have $ac = 24^n + n \times 24^{n - 1}$.
--   Case $bc$: similar to $ac$, represents the number of schemes where the string does not contain the characters 't' and 'e' or only contains one character 'e', so we have $bc = 24^n + n \times 24^{n - 1}$.
--   Case $abc$: represents the number of schemes where the string does not contain the characters 'l', 't' and 'e' or only contains one character 'e', so we have $abc = 23^n + n \times 23^{n - 1}$.

-Then according to the inclusion-exclusion principle, $a + b + c - ab - ac - bc + abc$ is the number of strings that do not contain the substring "leet".

-The total number $tot = 26^n$, so the answer is $tot - (a + b + c - ab - ac - bc + abc)$, remember to take the modulus of $10^9 + 7$.

-The time complexity is $O(\log n)$, and the space complexity is $O(1)$.
-Here, $n$ is the length of the string.

 <!-- tabs:start -->

-### **Python3**

 ```python
 class Solution: